[Updated October 2024]

 What to Do on Your Santa Fe Weekend

 There is so much to do in Santa Fe!
-I was actually quite surprised by all of the great activities.
-Because we went right when things were JUST starting to open up after the pandemic, many places were really booked up due to limited capacity and people starting to travel again.
-However, we still managed to fit quite a few things in.
-If that’s the case for you, just be sure to book in advance for some of the following activities (especially the hot springs, Georgie O’Keefe Museum, and Meow Wolf).
+I was quite surprised by all of the great activities.
+Just be sure to book in advance for some of the following activities (especially the hot springs, Georgie O’Keefe Museum, and Meow Wolf).

 Meow Wolf

 Okay, this was definitely a highlight of the trip for me.
 I can’t even explain it besides the fact that it’s an immersive artistic adventure!?
-Their site calls it an “Immersive Art Experience”.
-They actually have one in Las Vegas and one in Denver, but each is different.
-This one was called, “The House of Eternal Return”.
+Their site calls it an “Immersive Art Experience.”
+They have one in Las Vegas and one in Denver, but each is different, and I’ve now been to all of them.
+This one was called “The House of Eternal Return” and might be one of my favorites!
 Just trust me when I say, you should go and book tickets to this in advance!
-Tickets here.
+Tickets are here.

 Georgia O’Keeffe Museum

-I’ve been wanting to go to this museum for a long time and it was something I wish we could have booked in advance because it was sold out when we went.
-So, I recommend booking this in advance if you can.
-I’ve heard it’s wonderful and I’m planning on going next time I’m in Santa Fe!
+I’ve wanted to go to this museum for a long time, and I wish we could have booked in advance because it was sold out when we went.
+So, I recommend booking in advance if you can.
+I’ve heard it’s wonderful, and I’m planning on going next time I’m in Santa Fe!
 Book your tickets here.

 Canyon Road

 This is such a cool street—especially if you’re an art fan!
 Basically, Canyon Road is one long street full of art galleries and shops.
 You could spend hours walking down Canyon Road looking at the amazing art.
 I couldn’t believe how long the road was.
-I would save yourself an hour or two just to walk down it!
-At the end, there’s a cute little restaurant called the Tea House that I recommend to rest your weary legs after the walk.
+I would make sure you have an hour or two just to walk down it!

 The Railyard and Farmer’s Market

-If you’re in Santa Fe on a weekend, I recommend checking out the Farmer’s Market and Artisan market over in the Railyard district.
-We loved checking out the local produce and the local art and antiques at the market.
+If you’re in Santa Fe for the weekend, I recommend checking out the farmer’s market and artisan market.
+They’re located in the Railyard district, and we loved checking out the local produce, art, and antiques at the market.

 Go on the Margarita Trail or Brewery Hop

 If you’re coming to Santa Fe, you definitely need a margarita or two.
-I’ll let you know my favorite places to eat and drink below, but there is a thing called the Margarita Trail in Santa Fe and you can hop around to different restaurants to try different margs.
-It would be something fun to do for a girl’s weekend or bachelorette!
+I’ll let you know my favorite places to eat and drink below, but there is a thing called the Margarita Trail in Santa Fe.
+It allows you to hop around to different restaurants to try different margaritas.
+It would be fun for a girl’s weekend or bachelorette!
+We crossed off a few of them!
 Not into margs?
 Breweries are aplenty as well.
 Some of my faves are listed below.

 Museum of Contemporary Native Arts

-I didn’t get to make it here but heard raving reviews about this museum.
-Plus it just looks so cool from the outside!
+I didn’t get to make it here, but I heard raving reviews about this museum.
+Plus, it just looks so cool from the outside!
 I recommend booking this one in advance (similar to the Georgia O’Keeffe Museum).
 Tickets are here.

 Hike up to the Cross of the Martyrs

-If you want a bit of exercise during your trip, take a walk up to the Cross of the Martyrs.
-It’s a pretty short walk up to the top (and pretty easy), but fun to see the views from the top of all of Santa Fe!
+If you want to get some exercise during your trip, take a walk up to the Cross of the Martyrs.
+It’s a pretty short walk (and pretty easy), but it’s fun to see the views of Santa Fe from the top!
+We did this one morning before grabbing breakfast!

 Other Sites and Activities in the Downtown Historic District